deliveroo/deliveroo.engineering/active-record.md

 Controllers, views, helpers, view objects, presenters, decorators should never contain any SQL.
 At all.
 Even SQL expressions.
 Seriously, you'll thank us later.

-Good: rely on named scopes at all times.
+They should not use relation builders (the `where`, `order`, `group` methods and friends) but instead rely on named scopes at all times.

+Good:

     @users = current_user.account.users.created_after(1.year.ago)